Swasth-Apps/healthcoach-help/src/pages/coach/topics/creating-account-1.md

 The password policy for setting up a Health Coach account is as follows-

 * Password must be at least 8 characters
 * Password must contain an uppercase character
 * Password must contain a lowercase character
 * Password must contain a number
 * Password must contain a special character

 ![Signup](/img/signup-i.png "Signup")

-Once you’ve inputted these details, click on “signup”.
+Once you’ve entered these details, click on “signup”.

 After that, you would have received a verification code on your registered mail id, use that code in the verification stage for confirming your account.
 The verification stage is for ensuring the security of your account.